 Blue Route, Stop: Piazza Venezia

 This restaurant pairs mouth-watering gourmet cuisine with some of the best views of the city.
 It’s located on the top floor of Cavalieri Hotel, and from one of the many window seats, you’ll get sweeping views over St Peter's Basilica and Rome’s stunning sights.
 This place is only open for dinner and, for the best all-round experience, you can choose the 10-course tasting menu which will take you on an Italian culinary journey.
-The courses include a mix of local favourites and experimental dishes like pasta parcels, venison with licorice, and red mullet with celery.
+The courses include a mix of local favourites and experimental dishes like filled pasta "Fagottini", lamb on a soft lentils cream, and red mullet with artichokes.

 If you’re a fan of fish, you’ll love this Michelin-starred seafood restaurant which combines freshly-caught fare with unique recipes.
 The setting is sophisticated, with original artworks adorning the walls, and plenty of natural light through the large picture windows.
 On the menu you’ll find the likes of deep-fried seafood platters, fish stew and seafood carbonara incorporating all of Rome’s local catch, including salmon, tuna, anchovies and mussels.